 RATCHET & CLANK TOOLS OF DESTRUCTION REVIEW

 Ratchet and Clank are icons in the video game world.
 Their games are fun, witty and totally addicting.
-I grew up with these games, and although in general I find the earlier games better (same goes for the Legend of Zelda, sheesh), I still buy every game in this series when it is released.
+I grew up with these games, and although in general I find the earlier games more to my taste, I still buy every game in this series when it is released.
 These games are produced by Insomniac Games, who also did those “Spyro the Dragon” games – another fabulous series.

-This game features Ratchet and Clank hanging out, as besties do, when they receive a message from their friend Qwark (one of my favourites – his dialogue is always hilarious) about an attack by Emperor Percival Tachyon (now there’s a name), who is the prince of the “Cragmites”.
+This game features Ratchet and Clank hanging out, as besties do, when they receive a message from their friend Qwark about an attack by Emperor Percival Tachyon (now there’s a name), who is the prince of the “Cragmites”.
 Tachyon is fueled by his hatred of lombaxes for wiping out most of the Cragmites in the past, though how they managed to do this is unknown, and Tachyon wants to find the weapon that allowed this to happen.
 So the plot of this game is basically a race to find the “Lombax secret”, fighting Tachyon’s minions along the way.

 Things You’ll Like